uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 As such, your individual score on the project will be based on how well you perform certain tasks that you will do throughout the project (and which you would encounter in any real software project).
 More specifically, you will be evaluated based on the following:

 *   How well you document tasks/issues (and whether you complete the tasks you commit to doing in a given sprint).
 *   Whether you get pull requests to master approved
 *   How well you do code reviews (on pull requests where you are a reviewer)
 *   How well you do your peer evaluations

 Note: no part of your score will be determined by your teammates.
-So, when you receive a code review or a peer evaluation, we will be evaluating the quality of that code review / peer evaluation.
-We will not be using that review/evaluation to determine your score.
+So, when you receive a code review or a peer evaluation, we will be evaluating the quality of the code review / peer evaluation itself; we will not be using that review/evaluation to determine your score.
+Please note that, in a peer evaluation, we will specifically be evaluating the person giving the feedback (by looking at the quality of the feedback they provide).

 Each of the above has a point value:

 *   Tasks/issues: 10 points
 *   Getting a pull request to master approved: 20 points